 Follow the road and you end up at the track down to the former Holiday Beach Resort or one that goes straight on, giving access to Big Easy, but no further.
 The lane to the right leads to more private villas including Villa Edena.

 Continuing along the beach, it is possible ,if the tide is in your favour, to walk from Big Easy to the next bay where you will come across Hidden Beach Resort, a collection of stylish bungalows up on stilts, hip bar and party venue.
-Stumble over the rocks beyond that and after about 10 minutes, just after the house by the ocean, you arrive at Laem Tookata.
+Stumble over the rocks beyond that and after about 10 minutes, just after the house by the ocean, you arrive at Laem Tookata (or Tukkata).

 Laem Tookata

-Laem Tookata is a charming little cove which was home to three old style backpacker bungalow operations, Baan Ing Kao, Baan Laem Tookata Beach and Ma Ruay.
-Of these, Baan Ing Kao was sold in 2021 and now sits abandoned waiting for its next iteration – construction materials are on site.
-The other two little resorts are occupied by locals, so, for the time being, you can rule out staying in this area.
+Laem Tookata is a charming little cove which used to be home to three old style backpacker bungalow operations, Baan Ing Kao, Baan Laem Tookata Beach and Ma Ruay.
+Of these, Baan Ing Kao was sold in 2021 and in its place the more upscale Laem Tukkata Beach Cafe and Resort opened in late 2024 – rooms either side of the central restaurant.
+The other two little resorts are now occupied by locals.

 To reach Hidden Beach Resort and Laem Tookata by motorbike, far easier than going by the beach route, follow the road to Cococape Resort as described above and veer to the left at its entrance.